 Payment plans may be offered in-house by a dental practice itself, but are more commonly provided by third-party, specialised companies.
 Some of these third-party providers offer generic payment plans for any major spending (not just dental), including zipPay, Openpay, and PayRight.
 Other providers cater exclusively to dental health services, as with DentiCare, MySmilePlan, and MediPay.
 Regardless, all payment plans have the same premise, of allowing you to pay over time as opposed to a single lump sum.

-smile.com.au has nearly 2000 approved dentists across Australia, many of whom are able to offer payment plans.
-By reducing your upfront treatment fees by up to 40%, smile.com.au also reduces the cost of your plan’s instalments, leaving more money in your pocket for the things you love.
+smile.com.au has 3,000 + dentists across Australia, many of whom are able to offer payment plans.
+By reducing and capping your dental fees, smile.com.au also reduces the cost of your plan’s instalments, leaving more money in your pocket for the things you love.

 Am I Eligible For A Payment Plan?